 Institutional Services file – A record is defined as a single claim line corresponding to the revenue code or procedure code used for billing during during a stay or visit at an institution.
 The billed charges, allowed amount, and amounts paid by the payor and patient should reflect the charges for the revenue code or procedure on the claim.
 The value represented by each financial field must be rounded to whole dollars (i.e., no decimals).

+If line-level financial information is not available for a particular financial field, but claim-level information is, then the first claim line should have the total value for the claim inserted into that field, while all subsequent lines must have the value 0.
+Appendix F contains an example of claim lines submitted in this case.

 Pharmacy file – A line item is defined as a single line entry on a prescription service.
 The line item contains information on each prescription filled, including date filled, drug quantity and supply.
 This line item also includes allowed amount, billed charge, patient deductible, patient coinsurance/co-payment, other patient obligations, reimbursement amount, and amount paid by other insurance for each prescription.
-For 2018, all financial data elements must be rounded to whole dollars (i.e. no decimals).
+From year 2016 onward, all financial data elements must be rounded to whole dollars (i.e. no decimals).